-Your post will now show as being “Scheduled” in your Posts section …
+Your post status will now show as being “Scheduled” in your Table of Posts …

 (Posts table – Post status)

-Let us show you now how to republish existing WP blog posts.
+We’ll show you now how to republish WordPress blog posts.

-In some instances, you may need to republish an old post.
-If so, there are a few options you can use to do this:
+In some instances, you may want to republish an old post.
+If so, there are a few different options you can choose:

 Edit Post Date And Time

-You can reschedule your post by changing the date and the time the post was published.
-Enter a future date (and time), then click Schedule.
+You can reschedule your post by editing the date and time that the post was published.
+Enter a later date and time and click Schedule.

-When the scheduled time arrives, the post will move from its current position in your timeline to the most recent spot on your blog and display the new date and time.
-The post link will also update to reflect the new publication date.
+When the scheduled time arrives, the post will jump from its current position in your timeline to the most recent spot on your blog and display the new date and time.
+The link for the post will also change to reflect the new publication date.

 Note: When you reschedule a post, it will not redistribute to your email subscribers.
 If you want your post to be redistributed to your email subscribers, use the option below.